 After you sign in, click "Blocks," then click "Travel Limits" in the sub-bar.
 Click the pencil icon to edit a day.
 Set your departure ZIP code for that day and the distance you are willing to travel.
 Click the checkmark to save the changes.

 Please note that there may be some days when we need you to travel farther than you've set your travel limit.
 You can turn such games back without penalty (although people who are flexible tend to get more games).

 "Ready to be assigned" check box

-After you have your profile set up and your travel limits and blocks set, check the "Ready to be assigned" check box on the arbiter start page.
+After you have your profile set up and your travel limits and blocks set, check the "Ready to be assigned" check box on the profile page.
 If you don't do this, you will not get any game assignments!

 Once you get assigned games, you'll get an e-mail announcing that you have new assignments.
 Log in and click the "Schedule" tab.
 Make sure you click "List view" on the left side if that is not already checked.
 This will show you the games.
 Click "Accept" next to each game or set of games and click "Submit" (if you don't click "Submit" the games will not be accepted).
 Again, you should have your blocks set so you should not need to decline games.

 In your schedule, you can click on a site to get the address for that site and to get the site contacts; click on the address for directions.
 Click on the game number to see your partners.
 Click on an official's name to get contact info for that official.
 Click on a team name to get team contact info.